danmorrison/danmorrison.github.io/_posts/2019-10-23-refusal-to-surrender-to-problems.md

 > 'Well, yes.
 > I've got a light bee.'
 >
-> 'Then why didn't you start up the scoop by using that?'</mark>
+> 'Then why didn't you start up the scoop by using that?'
 >
 > Ace strode passed Rimmer, opened the door into the storeroom and started loading metal sheets on to a palette.
 >